How much chlorine should be added to a hot tub? To find the right chlorine level for your hot tub, follow these steps:

-Understanding the types and functions of hot tub sanitizers, such as chlorine and bromine, can help you make the best choices for your AquaSolus spa system.
+Understanding the types and functions of hot tub sanitisers, such as chlorine and bromine, can help you make the best choices for your AquaSolus spa system.
 Here’s everything you need to know about how much chlorine to add to your hot tub for the first time and in daily use, so your hot tub stays crystal clear and inviting.

 When filling your AquaSolus hot tub for the first time, or after a drain and refill, start with a slightly higher chlorine dose.
-Many experts recommend adding around 3-5 grams of chlorine (or reaching 3-5 parts per million) for every 100 gallons of water.
+Many experts recommend adding around 3-5 grams of chlorine (or reaching a concentration of 3-5 parts per million) for every 100 gallons of water.
 Remember to follow the instructions on your chosen chlorine product, as recommended amounts may vary.
 Once balanced, aim to keep chlorine levels below 5ppm to avoid overly chlorinated water.

 With AquaSolus, you have flexibility in choosing the type of chlorine best suited for your needs: